surepy/tf2_bot_detector/README.md

 ### What ISN'T TF2 Bot Detector?

 TF2BD isn't a perfect solution.
 It does not (and can not) perfectly detect every single cheater.
-TF2BD also isn't finished.
-This is an ongoing project that will continue to be improved with new features, more powerful detection, and better customization.

 ### Why would I want this?
 It's easy to identify and kick bots!